rfbproto/rfbproto/rfbproto.rst

 =========================== ===========================================
 15                          TRLE
 17                          Hitachi ZYWRLE
+-1 to -22                   Tight options
--1 to -222                  Tight options
+-33 to -222                 Tight options
 -225 to -238                Tight options
 -240 to -246                Tight options
 -257 to -272                Anthony Liguori